KorfLab/datacore2024/project_splicing/README.md

 	+ Exons >= 25 bp
 	+ Introns >= 35 bp
 + The gene must have less than 10 million putative isoforms

-Might want to post-process to remove genes that are too similar to each other?
++ The locus must not be too similar to other loci (95% pct of 95% length)

 Stuff you need

 + grimoire in your PYTHONPATH
 + grimoire's `haman` in your PATH
 + isoform in your PYTHONPATH
++ blast in your PATH

 Requires doing a C.elegans gene build with `--issuesok`.
 In the lines below, `$DATA` is wherever you keep your data.